wpzoom/wpzoom-forms/readme.txt

 == Changelog ==

 = 1.0.4 =
-* Added Akismet Anti-Spam protection
+* Added Akismet Anti-Spam integration

 = 1.0.3 =
 * Fix for non-authenticated users not being able to submit the form